 Most runners plateau at some point.
 They can’t imagine hitting that goal – 10K seems so far!
 But don’t give up.
 It IS doable.
 Or do what I did…set out on a 6K run day, realize you REALLY have to use the facilities and keep running until you find one…which was unfortunately 6K away from where I started.
 Which, if you have calculated…is 6K back as well, making it a 12K run!
 (I admit I walked the last 2 though)

 I know that there are a ton of other tips to get to your first 10K, but these were the integral ones for me.
-I’m now training for my next 10K, and who knows…maybe a 1/2 marathon isn’t too far off in the future!
+Do you have a ‘first time’ story?
+Contact us, we would love to hear it!